Interpolating Refinable Functions and $n_s$-step Interpolatory Subdivision Schemes: Examples of -step Interpolatory (Quasi)-Stationary Subdivision Schemes

-The dilation factor $\dm=2$ is the most widely studied case in the literature, because interpolating $2$-refinable functions are of particular interest in many applications in CAGD, numerical PDEs and wavelet analysis.
-In CAGD, it is highly desired to have $\mathscr{C}^2$-convergent subdivision schemes whose masks have at most two-ring stencils, because $\mathscr{C}^2$ guarantees the continuity of the curvature of generated subdivision curves while at most two-ring stencils make its implementation simple by significantly reducing the special subdivision rules near extraordinary vertices of subdivision surfaces.
-However, these two desired properties are known to be mutually conflicting.
-In particular, it is proved in \cite[Theorem~3.5 and Corollary~4.3]{han99} that there are no standard interpolating $2I_d$-refinable functions $\phi\in \mathscr{C}^2(\R^d)$ and $\mathscr{C}^2$-convergent interpolatory $2I_d$-subdivision schemes with masks having two-ring stencils.
-In this subsection, we now show that this shortcoming can be remedied by using interpolatory quasi-stationary $2$-subdivision schemes.
+The dilation factor $\dm=2$ is the most widely studied case in the literature.
+Though it is highly desired to have $\mathscr{C}^2$-convergent dyadic subdivision schemes with masks having two-ring stencils, as discussed in \cref{sec:intro}, there are no standard interpolating $2I_d$-refinable functions $\phi\in \mathscr{C}^2(\R^d)$ and no $\mathscr{C}^2$-convergent interpolatory $2I_d$-subdivision schemes with masks having two-ring stencils (\cite[Corollary~4.3]{han99}).
+Applying \cref{thm:int,thm:qs}, we now present examples to show that this shortcoming can be remedied by using $r$-step interpolatory $r$-mask quasi-stationary $2$-subdivision schemes with $r\in \{2,3\}$ and all symmetric masks $\{a_1,\ldots, a_r\}$ having at most two-ring stencils.

-For the most commonly used dilation factor $\dm=2$, we present three examples of $r n_s$-step interpolatory quasi-stationary subdivision schemes by combining \cref{thm:qs} using $r\in \{2,3\}$ with \cref{thm:int} using the simplest case $s_a=0$, $m_s=0$ and $n_s=1$ for standard interpolatory subdivision schemes whose masks have at most two-ring stencils.